What can Genetic Counseling tell you?

-What can genetic counseling tell you?
-We explore the benefit of this crucial support service.
+We explore the benefits of this crucial support service.

 What genetic counseling can tell you